Joe Jemsek: Early years

-He was the son of recent immigrants from the Ukraine.
+He was the son of recent immigrants from Ukraine.

 He began to caddy when he was six, and caddied at Laramie, Acacia, and Palos Hills.

 When he was 15, he began caddying at Cog Hill Golf & Country Club, founded by the Coghill brothers in 1927 at Lemont, Illinois, 28 mi to the southwest of Chicago.

 At the age of 17, he became a professional golfer and joined the PGA Tour for a while, then returned to Cog Hill where he took various jobs.
 At the 1934 Chicago World's Fair, Jemsek won a trophy for driving a golf ball from the sky-ride tower, 168 ft high, into Lake Michigan for a distance of 501 yd.

 St. Andrews

 The 36-hole St. Andrews golf course in West Chicago was opened in 1926 by Frank Hough.

 In 1929 Hough opened the Lakewood Course.

 Jemsek moved to St. Andrews as an instructor after disagreements about salary at Cog Hill.

 He married Hough's daughter Grace, and took over management of the business.

 In 1939 he bought the course for $40,000 using a combination of savings and a loan.